WeijieMax/CPC-Trans/README.md

 </p>

 ## Dataset
-We only provide the public part [[link]](https://drive.google.com/drive/folders/1e2t5HhQf08sTAE_CPRNVgpi6YUKgQSHn?usp=sharing) of the CPC-paired Dataset while the another part is private.
+We only provide the public part [[link]](https://drive.google.com/drive/folders/1e2t5HhQf08sTAE_CPRNVgpi6YUKgQSHn?usp=sharing) with its bbox we labeled [[link]](https://drive.google.com/file/d/1K06-VFm6b64Rhu-ehBtJ4OY6Yk7YZyIm/view?usp=sharing) of the CPC-paired Dataset while the another part is private.
 Thanks for understanding.
 And you should label the bounding box of the polyp and crop for preprocessing.

 ## Installation
 ```bash